pdxiv/claude-adventure/scott-adams-engine.md

 ## Game Engine Architecture Overview

-The Scott Adams adventure engine uses a data-driven design where the game world, items, and game logic are stored in a database.
+The Scott Adams adventure engine uses a data-driven design where the game world, objects, and game logic are stored in a database.
 The engine conceptually consists of:

 1. **Parser**: Interprets user input against known vocabulary
 2. **Condition Checker**: Evaluates game state against action conditions